-The Dispute Avoidance and Resolution Service (DARS) provides an independent, confidential forum to resolve or reduce the disagreement, in relation to special educational provision, between parents and school/Boards of Governors or the EA for pupils who are on the Code of Practice where previous attempts to do so have been unsuccessful.
+The Dispute Avoidance and Resolution Service (DARS) provides an independent, confidential forum to resolve or reduce the areas of disagreement between parents and schools/Boards of Governors or EAs for pupils who are on the Code of Practice, in relation to special educational provision.
+Where interested parties have made an attempt to resolve a disagreement and this has been unsuccessful, a referral may be made to DARS.